ItsMitlit/Maleficium/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea for the mod.
+about: Suggest an idea/change for the mod.
 title: "[FEAUTRE] "
 labels: enhancement
 assignees: ItsMitlit